Sachita92/asi-health-guardian-agent/README.md

 **User:** "I have a fever and cough"

 **Response:**
-- Analysis of both fever AND cough
+- Analysis of both fever and cough
 - Conditions like Common cold, Flu, COVID-19
 - Comprehensive treatment for both symptoms
 - Combined warning signs